marcelare83/azuredevops-good-read/README.md

 Publishing the test results directly form the "DotNetCoreCLI@2" task like this is **much, much faster** and I don't exactly know why.
 However, the "built-in" code coverage reporting only handles the binary `.coverage` format (which is what is produced if you don't specify another format in the `--collect` argument).
 Therefore, if you are instead producing code coverage results with some kind of XML-based format ([using "Coverlet" for example](https://github.com/coverlet-coverage/coverlet?tab=readme-ov-file#usage)), then you need to use the stand-alone publish task.

 An alternative to this is to instead produce the code results with the `.coverage` format, publish it, and then in a separate task re-format the results to XML.
 One way to do is to use the [`dotnet-coverage` tool](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage).
-Specific info about re-formatting using this tool can be found [here](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#merge-code-coverage-reports).
+Specific info about re-formatting and/or merging reports using this tool can be found [here](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#merge-code-coverage-reports).

 Bringing both these things together would look like this: